AstRonin/sgi/README.md

     Method  **priority** based on **weight** of server and send data, firstly, on the connections of this server.
-The connections of first server in configuration will be in begin of queue, if a weight of servers will equal.
+The connections of first server in configuration will be in the begining of queue, if a weight of servers is equal.
     Unlike the previous method **blurred** distribute the connections alternately, first connection - from first server in configuration.
-    Priority method use the connections of one server at first, then it use following servers.
+    Priority method use the connections of one server at first, then it uses following servers.
 Last servers in a queue could be not used with low intensity of requests.
-    Blurred method uses all servers but without potential overload one of a server.
+    Blurred method uses all servers but without potential overload of one of servers.
 - `vhosts` - part of fastcgi

 ### Steps of request to FCGI